Posts Tagged ‘solar maximum’

 The Sun is erupting; Earth is reeling.
 And we had better brace ourselves.
 With the increase in sunspots since December, we’re seeing more earthquakes around the world…and it’s no mere coincidence.

-The surge of sunspots over the past month has culminated in the behemoth 1040, actually the remains of sunspot 35, which traversed the Sun’s face about a week ago and was expected to dissipate quickly.
+The surge of sunspots over the past month has culminated in the relatively behemoth 1040, actually the remains of sunspot 35, which traversed the Sun’s face about a week ago and was expected to dissipate quickly.
 Instead the churning magnetic field made it all the way across the Sun’s backside and, in rare fashion, turned back into a raging sunspot again, stronger and more defined than ever.

 And so it appears that the long and rather strange hibernation of the Sun is coming to an end.

-In the first two weeks of the year, a ravenous sunspot and a large coronal hole have developed and have both become prominent, if transient, features.
-Geomagnetic effects are jarring Earth’s crust and weakening the supports we’ve depended on for thousands of years.
+In the first two weeks of the year, an active sunspot region and an equatorial, Earth-facing coronal hole have developed and become prominent, if transient, features.
+Geomagnetic effects are jarring Earth’s crust and weakening the supports we depend on.
+As solar activity grows, as it will, the quantifiable link between solar activity and earthquakes predicts that we’ll see more extremes: more earthquakes, more floods.
+Because of the tectonics involved, more active volcanism is likely too.

 The devastation might take many by surprise, as it did a few days ago.